Fizzizist/r-data-analytics/README.md

 # R-Analytics
 A web app written in R Shiny for the purpose of data cleaning and analysis in a graphical environment.
+This was originally was built for analyzing ICP data, but can be altered to perform data cleaning and analysis on any dataset of your choosing.
+A demo version using an example dataset can be viewed at http://108.162.177.90:3838/r-analytics/.

 # Installation
 The app can either be run from inside R or on a shiny-server installation.